jbaudanza/rxeventstore/README.md

 PUBLISH counter
 ```

 The original source that drives your observable to emit these values is up to you, but it must support the use of a cursor somehow to resume operation.
-You are probably going to drive the observable from some database observable of user actions.
+It's likely that you'll drive this from some database observable of user actions.
 For example:

 ```
 function resume(cursor) {